 - 6. The Board noted the Chair's written report and the overview of meetings and events provided. - 7.
 The Chair advised the meeting of the work around culture and inclusivity that the Board had undertaken as part of its recent development session.
 This had included a presentation from Amanda Oakes on how MerseyCare had introduced a 'Just and Learning Culture'.
 Board members had considered the potential benefits to the Trust of adopting this approach and it was noted that the Executive Committee would be taking this forward.
 The Chair also noted the inspiring contributions that had been received as part of the Board's development day, including from John Amaechi, which gave added focus to the work going forward. - 8.
 The Chair informed the meeting of the steps being taken to encourage the voices of even more frontline staff to be heard as part of the work of the Staff and Volunteers Advisory Panel.
 To ensure that the Chair and Panel could take counsel from as diverse a range of views as possible, it was proposed that the Panel's meetings alternate between the existing core membership group and wider, more informal meetings from frontline staff from January 2021.
 The Chair noted that some concerns had been received from staff side representatives as to whether this was a new group which would replicate existing arrangements.
-She advised that this was not the case.
-The arrangements for the Staff and Volunteer Advisory Panel would not affect or interfere with existing management or staff side arrangements.
+She advisory Panel would not affect or interfere with existing management or staff side arrangements.
 This development formed part of the Board's commitment to the 'Golden Thread' between the boardroom and the frontline.